Samsung Vs Xiaomi Retail War – Who Will Win

 Manu Jani, Indian CEO of Xiaomi has sent a message to retailers offering more support and even a finance scheme for them in the near future.

-Samsung has over 26% share of the mobile market followed by 13% of Xiaomi at number 2 position, as per a report by Counterpoint research.
+Xiaomi is number 1 now in the Indian market ahead of Samsung and has a share of 26.8%.
+On the other hand, Samsung has over 24% share of the mobile market followed by 6.5% of Vivo at number 3 position, as per a report by IDC.
 Xiaomi Beats Micromax and Lenovo in India to become No 2.

 Samsung clearly doesn’t want to give any space to Xiaomi in the retail market, which has focused mainly on the online sales so far to gain market share.